ifeanyi-ugwu/graphql-global-id-directive/README.md

 # Graphql Global Id Directive

 While transitioning to the use of global IDs (commonly known as node IDs), I found that encoding and decoding these IDs was a necessary step in various parts of my application, especially when using database IDs for queries and mutations.
 I sought a way to simplify this process by decoding the IDs before they reached the resolvers and encoding them on their way out.
-To address this, I created a package that makes the use of global IDs straightforward and efficient.
+To address this, I created this package to make the use of global IDs straightforward and efficient.
 This package includes a `GlobalIdDirective` class, which offers two directives: `globalIdEncodeDirective` and `globalIdDecodeDirective`.
 These directives handle the encoding and decoding of global IDs, making the integration of global IDs into any GraphQL application a breeze.

 ## Installation